 Many of the materials we encounter are solids, ranging from minerals and metals, to semiconductors and molecular crystals.
 These materials have diverse properties - mechanical strength, electrical conductivity, light absorption - that mean they can be used in lots of different ways, such as electronics or energy generation and storage.
 This module will look at the electronic, thermal, optical and mechanical properties of inorganic materials and cover microscopic, spectroscopic and diffraction techniques used to characterise solids.
 It will also illustrate how inorganic materials are used in, for example, semiconductor technology and energy conversion.10 credits

 - Radicals in Organic and Polymer Synthesis

-Traditionally, free radicals were considered to be a highly reactive species - difficult to control, and with poor selectivity.
-But in reality, many radical reactions take place with a high degree of control.
+Traditionally, free radicals were considered to be a highly reactive species – difficult to control, and with poor selectivity.
+In reality, many radical reactions take place with a high degree of control.
 This module will explain the structure, stability and reactivity of radicals, which are key to many chemical processes.
 It will cover radical reactions in organic synthesis, such as radical additions and cyclisations.
-Student will also learn about radicals in a polymer chemistry context, including controlled radical polymerisation processes such as atom transfer radical polymerisation and reversible addition-fragmentation chain transfer polymerisation.10 credits
+Students will also learn about radicals in a polymer chemistry context, including controlled radical polymerisation processes such as atom transfer radical polymerisation and reversible addition-fragmentation chain transfer polymerisation.10 credits

 - Structure and Mechanism of Biomolecule Function